The Real Cost of Confusing Activity With Progress

 The honest test

-If you have made more than two or three meaningful changes to your portfolio in the last twelve months, and none of them were tied to a planned rebalance or a documented life event, the odds are good that you are paying the behavioral tax in real time.
+If you have made more than two or three meaningful changes to your portfolio in the last 12 months, ask a simple question.

 ShareX / TwitterFacebook